gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 * [Expressif - esptool Installation](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html#installation)
 * [Expressif - Flashing Firmware](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html)

-### ESP32: Additional/Future Updates
+### ESP32: Standard Updates (After the First-Time Upload)

-This applies to any updates after the first-time upload of the firmware for the device, when the WiFi network for the Proton Pack is enabled and available.
+This applies to ALL updates after the first-time upload of the firmware for the device, when the private WiFi network for the Proton Pack is available via the custom firmware.

 1. Power up your Proton Pack and device.
-1. Open the WiFi preferences on your computer and look for the SSID which begins "ProtonPack_".
+1. Open the WiFi preferences on your computer/device and look for the SSID which begins **"ProtonPack_"**.
-	* If this is your first connection to the access point, use the default password "555-2368".
+	* If this is your first connection to this access point, use the default password **"555-2368"**.
-1. Navigate directly to the URL: [http://192.168.1.2/update](http://192.168.1.2/update)
+1. Navigate directly to the URL: [http://10.0.0.2/update](http://10.0.0.2/update)
 1. Use the "Select File" button and select the [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin) file from the `/binaries/attenuator` directory.
 1. The upload will begin immediately.
 Once at 100% the device will reboot.
-1. Navigate to [http://192.168.1.2](http://192.168.1.2) to confirm that the device is able to communicate with the Proton Pack PCB.
+1. Navigate to [http://10.0.0.2](http://10.0.0.2) to confirm that the device is able to communicate with the Proton Pack PCB.

 ![](images/WebUI-Update1.jpg)